fredilarsen/ModuleInterface/README.md

 #### Features
 - Transport of values (measured and calculated) between modules according to their contracts
-- Transport of settings to modules from master
+- Transport of settings between master and modules in both directions.
-- HTTP client lets the master transfer settings between a database and the modules, for configuration in web pages
+- HTTP client lets the master transfer settings between a database and the modules, for configuration in web pages and/or in the modules themselves.
 - HTTP client lets the master save output values from the modules into a database, for time series trending and inspection in web pages
 - Optional persistence lets each module remember its last received settings at startup, for autonomous operation even if it has been disconnected from the master
 - Coarse clock synchronization of all modules (within a few seconds)